romilly/starting-pico-w/archive/Introduction.md

 A breadboard
 Jump wires to connect stuff up
 A TMP36 thermometer sensor
 A Photo-transistor
+Resistors
 A buzzer
+A strip of NeoPixels with a three-pin soldered header.
-Access to a soldering iron, and some solder.
+Access to a soldering iron and some solder.

 ### The breadboard